klocey/partitions/README.md

     python setup.py install

-rpartitions, the R package, can be installed directly from git hub using the following R commands.
+rpartitions, the R package, can be installed either from CRAN or directly from git hub.

+To install the most recent stable version from CRAN use the following R command:

+    install.packages('rpartitions')

+To install the most updated version directly from github use the following R commands:

     library(devtools)
     install_github('partitions', 'klocey', subdir='rpartitions')

-or it can be locally installed using
+Altneratively the pacakge can be downloaded from github and locally installed using:

     library(devtools)
-    install()
+    install('rpartitions')

 GNU GENERAL PUBLIC LICENSE
 ==========================